gvwilson/thirdbit/src/fiction/madica/index.md

 blinking colored lights.

-Beside it was a table surrounded by an ominous collection of robot arms tipped with pliers and screwdrivers and---Madica gulped.
+Beside it was a table surrounded by an ominous collection of robot arms tipped with pliers and screwdrivers and—Madica gulped.
 And sawblades.
-And *that* one looked like---she didn't want to think about what it looked like, but she knew instantly that this was where ELFs were made.
+And *that* one looked like—she didn't want to think about what it looked like, but she knew instantly that this was where ELFs were made.

 Which meant that this was where her adventure was going to end.